Acharey Mot & Kedoshim: Cut Off

 They must not slaughter any more of their slaughterings for the se-irim they are whoring after.
 This will be a decree forever for them throughout their generations.
 (Leviticus 17:7)

-The people have not been sacrificing goats to other goats; here se-irim must mean gods or demons in the shape of goats.
+The people have not been sacrificing goats to other goats; so here se-irim must mean gods or demons in the shape of goats.

 The last book of the Hebrew Bible provides one other hint of a goat-god or goat-demon cult.
 When the second book of Chronicles retells the story of how King Jereboam builds two temples in the northern kingdom of Israel, it states disapprovingly that he furnished them not only with golden calves, but also with se-irim (2 Chronicles 11:15).8